 Table of contents

 Even if you own a thriving restaurant, you likely have your pain points.
-Here are some of the most griped-about restaurant industry issues and how to fix them.
+Here are some of the most common problems in the restaurant industry and how to improve restaurant operations.

 Administrative black holes